 - Absorbed Glass Mat

 AGM batteries are the upgraded version of the regular lead-acid battery.
 Its electrolyte is contained in a fine, fiberglass mat.
 This prevents spillage of the sulfuric acid held inside.
-It is reliable, able to deliver high currents, and has a long battery life.
+It is reliable, able to deliver high currents, and has long battery life.

 - Deep Cycle Battery